RealSelf

-RealSelf is a healthcare marketplace where consumers research aesthetic treatments and connect with physicians.
+RealSelf is an American healthcare marketplace where consumers research aesthetic treatments and connect with physicians.
 The website primarily targets plastic surgery, dermatology and minimally-invasive treatments.
 There are 30,000 registered doctors and practices.
 The site has more than 2 million reviews and had 94 million visitors in 2017.
-RealSelf’s website has been compared in the media to Yelp, Avvo, and Trip Advisor due to its emphasis on user-generated content and connecting consumers to businesses through its marketplace.
+RealSelf’s website has been compared in the media to Yelp, Avvo, and TripAdvisor due to its emphasis on user-generated content and connecting consumers to businesses through its marketplace.

 History

 RealSelf was founded in 2006 by Tom Seery, a former executive at Expedia.
-Seery told Geekwire he noticed a gap in the market where consumers could find quality information about travel-related businesses but minimal, “one-sided marketing” about expensive medical procedures.
+Seery told Geekwire he noticed a gap in the market where consumers could find quality information about travel-related businesses but minimal, "one-sided marketing" about expensive medical procedures.

 RealSelf was initially self-funded by Seery.
 In 2008, the company raised close to $2 million in funding from angel investors, including Rich Barton.
 RealSelf was one of Inc. 500's fastest growing private companies from 2012–2015, peaking at #306.
 Traffic rose 270% from 2013 to 2019.

 In 2018, the company raised $40 million in Series C funding from Elephant.

+In 2025, the company moved their headquarters to New York and announced a major rebrand.
+In Forbes, CEO Minou Clark called the new RealSelf a destination "built for the digital-first, culture-savvy, information-hungry generation."

 Site content

 RealSelf.com is a website where viewers can review treatments and find a plastic surgeon or an aesthetics physician to perform procedures.
 RealSelf also covers topics in dermatology, dentistry, and even LASIK.
 The site features reviews, real patient before & after photos, forums, editorial content, consumer questions, and answers.
-Treatments are rated “Worth It”, “Not Worth It”, with an option to talk about their experience.
+Treatments are rated "Worth It", "Not Worth It", with an option to talk about their experience.

 Audience

 Consumers

 Consumers post reviews, photos, and questions in a discussion format, and also post questions to providers.
 RealSelf also hosts a directory of doctors organized by specialty, the treatment offered, and location.
 Consumers can contact doctors through the site, who sometimes have special offers available.
-RealSelf also has an iOS app.
+RealSelf also had an iOS app but deprecated it in summer 2025.

-The total number of reviews on RealSelf has doubled since 2015, according to Healthline.
-Reviews can be left by anyone, with no way to know if they are from a real patient.
 The site has over 2 million reviews of doctors and treatments.

-Doctors